|Toll-Free: 888.248.8774||True Cost of Inkjet Printing||Join us on Facebook||

 2) Always use archival quality mounts and mat boards.
-Make says that 100% cotton Rising Museum Board for mounting prints.
+Frame Destination recommends 100% cotton Rising Museum Board as the benchmark product for mounting prints.

 3) Avoid exposing your print to heat.
 Frame Destination recommends low-heat or pressure sensitive dry mounting substrates.
 Never use a high-heat substrate, and always test a sample before mounting the actual artwork.

 4) Do not spray mount.
 Inkjet inks are sensitive to moisture and changes in humidity.

 5) Do not use tape to adhere the picture to the mounting board as the adhesive in the tape can cause damage to the edges of the picture.